BEST of Japan in 2 Weeks: Perfect 14-Day Itinerary (2026)

 Our 2-week itinerary will take you to Tokyo, Kyoto, Osaka, Himeji, Nara, Hiroshima and Miyajima Island.
 While it sounds like a lot of places, many are day trips from Osaka, so you don’t need to change hotels many times.

-Our 14-day itinerary for Japan
+Our 2-week itinerary for Japan

 Here’s a quick overview of how to spend 2 perfect weeks in Japan: